-Infrastructure Protection and International Security (IPIS) Infrastructure Protection and International Security (IPIS) Courses IPIS 5101 [0.5 credit] Critical Infrastructure Protection: Issues and Strategies Examines critical infrastructure, its interdependencies, vulnerabilities, and security requirements; intentional and natural risks; policy responses to threat and vulnerability assessments; risk management approaches, prevention and protective security, emergency management and damage mitigation measures; continuity of critical operations and resilience planning.
-IPIS 5102 [0.5 credit] Introduction to Infrastructure Management Infrastructure management and its relationship to facility and asset management; challenges facing infrastructure managers; tools for effective IM; concept of total quality management; economic analysis of maintenance, rehabilitation and reconstruction; use of life cycle cost analysis in decision making, development and use of IM systems.
-Also listed as CIVE 5404.
+Infrastructure Protection and International Security (IPIS) IPIS 5001 [0.5 credit] Mathematics and Engineering Primer for non-Engineers Provides a review and application of basic mathematics, physics and engineering principles required to prepare non-engineers and other students without a previous background in mathematics for the required course in Infrastructure Engineering Principles (IPIS 5103) and other engineering courses.
+IPIS 5101 [0.5 credit] Critical Infrastructure Protection: Issues and Strategies Examines critical infrastructure, its interdependencies, vulnerabilities, and security requirements; intentional and natural risks; policy responses to threat and vulnerability assessments; risk management approaches, prevention and protective security, emergency management and damage mitigation measures; continuity of critical operations and resilience planning.
+IPIS 5103 [0.5 credit] Infrastructure Engineering Principles Introduction to infrastructure engineering: civil, municipal/environmental, energy, communications, and military infrastructure systems; engineering principles; design, analysis and construction techniques; lifecycle performance, maintenance and retrofit strategies; optimization, asset-management; decision-making and decision support tools.
+Prerequisite(s): IPIS 5001 or equivalent approved by the IPIS Graduate Supervisor.
+IPIS 5104 [0.5 credit] Terrorism and International Security Contemporary international terrorism in comparative perspective; religious and ideological parameters motivating terrorism; sociology of recruitment and participation; evolving structure and dynamics of terror networks; terrorism finance, operations and related activities; impact of counter-terrorism measures; examples are drawn from international and domestic terrorism.

-Precludes additional credit for CIVE 5809 (2005-2007).

-IPIS 5103 [0.5 credit]

-Infrastructure Engineering Principles

-Introduction to infrastructure engineering: civil, municipal/environmental, energy, communications, and military infrastructure systems; engineering principles; design, analysis and construction techniques; lifecycle performance, maintenance and retrofit strategies; optimization, asset-management; decision-making and decision support tools.

-IPIS 5104 [0.5 credit]

-Terrorism and International Security

-Contemporary international terrorism in comparative perspective; religious and ideological parameters motivating terrorism; sociology of recruitment and participation; evolving structure and dynamics of terror networks; terrorism finance, operations and related activities; impact of counter-terrorism measures; examples are drawn from international and domestic terrorism.
 Also listed as INAF 5244.

-IPIS 5301 [0.5 credit]

-Disarmament, Arms Control and Nonproliferation

-Origins, theory and practice, with a focus on so-called weapons of mass destruction and current controversies.
+IPIS 5105 [0.5 credit] Critical Infrastructure Risk Assessment Risk-assessment techniques and methodologies relevant for the identification of threats.
+Assessment of vulnerabilities and evaluating the impact on infrastructures or systems considering the probability of such threats being realized.
+IPIS 5106 [0.5 credit] Management of Critical Infrastructure Management of critical infrastructure (CI) and its relationship to facility and asset management; asset maintenance, rehabilitation, and restoration; tools, systems and approaches to effective CI management, integration and linkages across CI and consequent challenges to managers of critical infrastructure systems.
+Precludes additional credit for CIVE 5809 (2005-2007), CIVE 5404 and IPIS 5102 (2010-2014).
+IPIS 5301 [0.5 credit] Disarmament, Arms Control and Nonproliferation Origins, theory and practice, with a focus on so-called weapons of mass destruction and current controversies.
 Emphasis on treaty negotiation and implementation, including monitoring, verification, facilitation and enforcement of compliance.
 Also listed as INAF 5201.

 IPIS 5302 [0.5 credit]

-International Security after the Cold War
+Contemporary International Security

 The evolving strategic and security environment since the end of the Cold War, encompassing both traditional and non-traditional concepts.
 Topics include hegemonism; the rise of new powers; terrorism; multilateralism; human security; and new security threats, including climate change.

 Also listed as INAF 5202.